Skip to main content

 Account references

 Every account-scoped operation accepts an account object instead of a flat account_id string.
-The seller’s require_operator_auth capability determines which model applies — and the model determines the buyer’s entire integration path.
+The seller’s require_operator_auth capability determines the auth model and reference shape; tool exposure distinguishes upstream-managed account_id namespaces from seller-defined IDs supplied out-of-band.

 Accounts are managed outside of AdCP.
-The advertiser creates an account on the seller’s platform, grants the operator permission to manage it, and the agent discovers the account via list_accounts.
-The agent is not involved in authentication or billing — those are handled between the advertiser and seller directly.
+The advertiser creates an account on the seller’s platform, grants the operator permission to manage it, and the buyer passes a seller-assigned account_id.
+The agent is not involved in account creation or billing setup — those are handled between the advertiser, operator, and seller directly.
 Typical sellers: Social platforms, self-serve ad platforms — anywhere the advertiser already has an account.
-Workflow:
+Upstream-managed workflow:

 1. Advertiser creates an account on the seller’s platform (out-of-band)